jeswin/mac2linux/Karabiner.md

 The following changes are supported:

 - Map Caps Lock to Right Command
-- Use Super + Arrow Keys work in Rectangle App
+- Super + Arrow Keys for window snapping in Rectangle App
 - Show Launchpad when Super (Left Command) is pressed
-- Use Control + C/D/Z in Terminal
+- Use Control + C/D/Z/R in Terminal
 - Use Control + Shift + C/V for copy paste in Terminal
-- Use Control + Arrows for text navigation in Terminal
+- Use Control + Arrows, and Home/End for text navigation in Terminal

 ### Customizing Karabiner Config